jmstipanowich/Movie-Data-Repo/README.md

 ### Presentation Recording Submission

-You will need to upload your presentation as a media comment on your submitted assignment:
+You will need to upload your presentation recording as a media comment on your submitted assignment:

-1. Record your live presentation to a video file on your computer (we recommend Zoom, [instructions here]).
-Files must be under 500 MB and formatted as 3GP, ASF, AVI, FLV, M4V, MOV, MP4, MPEG, QT, or WMV.
+1. [Record your live presentation to a video file on your computer][].
 2. Click "Submission Details" on the top right of this page.
 3. Click "Media Comment" beneath the "Add a Comment" box on the right of the page.
 4. Click "Upload Media" and "Select Video File" to upload your file.